 Nadège Levallet, Ph.D.

-Dr. Nadège Levallet is an Assistant Professor of Management and Information System in the Maine Business School.
+Dr. Nadège Levallet is an Associate Professor of Management and Information Systems in the Maine Business School.
 She earned her Ph.D. in management information systems at the Smith School of Business (Queen’s University, Canada).
 Her research lies at the intersection of digital technologies, strategy and innovation in small and medium organizations.
 She is especially interested in examining organizational responses to discontinuity events using digital resources.
 Nadège also studies research approaches, and especially qualitative comparative analysis.
 Her work has been published in internationally renowned outlets, including journals such as Information Systems Research, European Journal of Information Systems, Journal of Small Business Management, Journal of Knowledge Management, and MIS Quarterly Executive.
 Prior to joining academia, she spent more than a decade in progressive management positions in various private and public organizations in Canada and France.

 Education